-SNORT is a text based PSL and thus lends itself to being potentially carried in H.248 commands as a string.
-It also defines a Snort Rule ID (sid) that allows a unique identification of each rule, which lends itself to being used as a pointer in a H.248 command.
+SNORT is a text based PSL and thus lends itself to being potentially carried in H.248 commands as a string (i.e., using property irb/cfr (see clause 7.1.2)).
+It also defines a Snort Rule ID (sid) that allows a unique identification of each rule, which lends itself to being used as a pointer in a H.248 command (e.g., information used in property irb/ptr (see clause 7.1.1) or reported via event iro/src (see clause 8.2.1)).
 Thus SNORT would not prevent the signalling options 1.2, 2 and 3 (indicated above) from being supported.